Ising Model Observables and Non-Backtracking Walks: Proofs

-\end{lemma} \begin{proof} Consider $\gamma_{1}$, $\gamma_{2}$ as curves, and perturb $\gamma_{2}$ slightly so that it is in generic position with respect to $\gamma_{1}$.
-The gluing operation is the inverse of the surgery operation defined in Section~\ref{sec:Torus-Intersections}, so the claim follows from Lemma~\ref{lem:Surgery-Points}. \end{proof}
+\end{lemma} \begin{proof} Consider $\gamma_{1}$, $\gamma_{2}$ as curves, and perturb $\gamma_{2}$ slightly so that it is in general position with respect to $\gamma_{1}$.
+The loop addition operation is the inverse of the surgery operation defined in Section~\ref{sec:Torus-Intersections}, so the claim follows from Lemma~\ref{lem:Surgery-Points}. \end{proof}

+The last step before proving the main theorem is to establish that the involution $\hat\iota$ of~\Cref{sec:Involution} is odd with respect to the weights $w_{\alpha}$ on walks that are not totally non-backtracking.